Environmental law: International environmental law

 While the bodies that proposed, argued, agreed upon, and ultimately adopted existing international agreements vary according to each agreement, certain conferences, including 1972's United Nations Conference on the Human Environment, 1983's World Commission on Environment and Development, 1992's United Nations Conference on Environment and Development, and 2002's World Summit on Sustainable Development have been particularly important.
 Multilateral environmental agreements sometimes create an International Organization, Institution or Body responsible for implementing the agreement.
 Major examples are the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the International Union for Conservation of Nature (IUCN).

 International environmental law also includes the opinions of international courts and tribunals.
 While there are few and they have limited authority, the decisions carry much weight with legal commentators and are quite influential on the development of international environmental law.
 One of the biggest challenges in international decisions is to determine an adequate compensation for environmental damages.
 The courts include the International Court of Justice (ICJ), the International Tribunal for the Law of the Sea (ITLOS), the European Court of Justice, European Court of Human Rights and other regional treaty tribunals.

+Previous research found that economic development level and the nations' moral value affected environmental regulation compliance.
+Developed countries like the US, EU, and Australia are urging for better laws targeting the reduction of harmful environmental impacts.
+It is worth noting that there is a direct correlation between economic development and the distance between law and ethics.
+Developed countries have a closer relationship between environmental laws and moral values.
+If a country's legal system is completely divorced from its moral values, people may not abide by the laws and they will lose their significance and effectiveness.
+Despite environmental regulations, the water in India's River Ganges remains poor as an example.